A few more details to find your best deals

 What Is Google Lens?

-The best way to understand Google Lens is through an example.
-For instance, you can take a picture of an outfit in the store.
+For instance, say you take a picture of an outfit in a store.
 If you use Google Lens, Google will automatically pull up similar clothing items based on Google search results.
+Or, say you take a picture of a dog on the street.
+Google Lens can help you instantly identify what breed the dog is, and give you information about it.

 Does Google Lens Store Searches and Data?